Skip to content

 const sandbox: <string, Error, never>(self: Effect.Effect<string, Error, never>) => Effect.Effect<string, Cause<Error>, never>

-The sandbox function transforms an effect by exposing the full cause of any error, defect, or fiber interruption that might occur during its execution.
-It changes the error channel of the effect to include detailed information about the cause, which is wrapped in a Cause<E> type.
+This function enhances an effect by providing detailed information about any error, defect, or interruption that may occur during its execution.
+It modifies the error channel of the effect so that it includes a full cause of the failure, wrapped in a Cause<E> type.

 catchAll